TZstatsADS/ads-spring2024-project1-CharlesLCWu/output/README.md

-# ADS Project 1: What made you happy today?
+# ADS Project 1: What made USA people happy?
 ### Output folder

-The output directory contains analysis output, processed datasets, logs, or other processed things.
+The analyses is in file '5243 Project 1 Licheng Wu'